OUR CATHEDRAL TODAY

 St. Paul’s has hosted several significant events in Episcopal Church history.
 Alexander Crummell, the third African-American ordained in the Episcopal Church, was ordained here in 1844.
 The Right Reverend Barbara Harris, the first woman bishop in the Anglican Communion, was elected bishop here, and for years St. Paul’s served as the base for her prophetic ministry.
 The first public healing services for people with AIDS were also held here.

 The interior of the church has undergone repeated and extensive renovation.
 The current curved apse is a later addition to what was originally a nearly square New England meeting house interior.
-St. Paul’s also enjoys the distinction of having two beautiful pipe organs, the magnificent Aeolian-Skinner, in the rear, and the smaller Andover instrument in the chancel.
+St. Paul’s also enjoys the distinction of having two beautiful pipe organs, the magnificent Aeolian-Skinner, in the rear (currently in storage waiting for restoration), and the smaller Andover instrument in the chancel.

 In 1986, the walls and ceiling painted in a polychromatic style, new granite flooring laid in the aisles, the baptismal font moved to its current location, the majestic but daunting wineglass pulpit replaced by the simpler pulpit-lectern, a free-standing altar constructed, and a dramatic cross bontonnee suspended over the altar.